Military history: Technological evolution

 New weapons development can dramatically alter the face of war, the cost of warfare, the preparations, and the training of soldiers and leaders.
-A rule of thumb is that if your enemy has a potentially war winning weapon, you have to either match it or neutralize it.
+A rule of thumb is that if your enemy has a potentially war-winning weapon, you have to either match it or neutralize it.

 Ancient era

 Chariots originated around 2000 BC.
-The chariot was an effective, fast weapon; while one man controlled the maneuvering of the chariot, a second bowman could shoot arrows at enemy soldiers.
-These became crucial to the maintenance of several governments, including the New Egyptian Kingdom and the Shang dynasty and the nation states of the early to middle Zhou dynasty.
+The chariot was an effective, fast weapon; while one man controlled its maneuvering, a second archer could shoot arrows at enemy soldiers.
+These became crucial to the maintenance of several governments, including the New Egyptian Kingdom, the Shang dynasty, and the nation-states of the early to middle Zhou dynasty.

-Some of the military unit types and technologies which were developed in the ancient world are:
+Some of the military unit types and technologies developed in the ancient world are: